Doctor of Philosophy in Education and Human Development, Research and Evaluation Methods

 Resume/CV: Applicants must have and show evidence of relevant professional and/or academic experience.

-Written Statement: In 4-6 pages (double-spaced, Times New Roman 12 point font or larger), discuss research goals and a problem of practical or theoretical importance that could lead to a research study.
-Be sure to address how your research would fit within one of the concentration areas.
+Written Statement: In 2-4 pages (double-spaced, Times New Roman 12 point font or larger).
+This should be a brief biographical description of your educational experiences and preparedness for doctoral studies and your research goals or a problem of practical or theoretical importance that could lead to a research study.
+Be sure to address how your career goals would fit into the concentration area.

 Recommended: Master's thesis and/or published materials — Examples of published materials include articles, book chapters, newsletters and technical reports.